What should I look for in a review course?

 Should I bring my family to the course?

 Not if you want to see them!
 The ABC schedule is grueling.
 The days start early and end late.
 You are exhausted emotionally, physically, and intellectually.
 Although the didactics end before dinner, most attend the optional evening sessions, as the focus shifts from content to strategy.
 You don't want to feel guilty for wanting to be in one place when you're at another.
 Leave your family at home.
 You will be more effective and intense to completely submerse yourself while you're here.
-We promise to get you home in just five days.

 Why the big deal about "American Owned, American Based"?
 Aren't all review courses American Based?